cmsc388z/lectures/lecture-4.md

    - documentation — URL of the package documentation.
    - readme — Path to the package's README file.

 We can look at the `Cargo.toml` from the snake game project.
+This example uses dependencies from the [crates.io](https://crates.io/) registry.

 ```
 [package]